ClaireDuSoleil/Legocoin/MSVC/README.md

-#Build Instructions for Bitcoin in Visual Studio 2013
+#Build Instructions for Bitcoin or *Coin in Visual Studio 2013

 ----------